krszktc/beauty-saloon/README.md

 # Installation

   * run "mvn clean install" in /app folder
-  * some data are loaded in runtime and more entitiec can be created by upload proper file from /imports
+  * some data are loaded in runtime and more entities can be created by upload proper file from /imports
-  * by db integrity constraints order or uploading is important: clients -> appointments -> services/purchases
+  * by db integrity constraints uploading order is important: clients -> appointments -> services/purchases

 # Functionality

 * an endpoints to manage single entity
 * an endpoints to consume and parse csv file and import data into database
 * an endpoint to list the top X number (endpoint parameter eg: 50) of clients that have accumulated the most loyalty points since Y date (endpoint parameter eg: 2018-01-01).
-Please exclude any banned clients.
+Excluded banned clients.

 # Usage